EngDePal/REST_AI_Server/README.md

 4. User Guide

-    Currently a hybrid approach to control combining the terminal and a GUI is utilized
+    Currently a hybrid approach to user control is utilized, combining the terminal and a GUI

     The application is started by executing main.py, which will in turn display the GUI widget.
     The widget offers basic controls and displays information: